 Mystics are amazed by the beauty of nature and can get lost by looking at the sky, clouds, trees, gardens, mountains, prairies, bodies of water, and animals.
 Many believe they can join their consciousness with their surroundings and communicate not only with the objects of nature but the spirits that maintain these natural forces as well.
 They often contemplate the lessons that nature has to offer.

 Mystics are Reflective

 Mystical people are reflective people.
 They think about life, its meanings, its purpose, and why things happen the way they do.
-They believe in a life of the heart and mind.
+They believe in the life of the heart and mind.
 They understand that their behaviors began as thoughts and improve as they review their ideas with emotional intelligence and the healing that comes from a compassionate heart.
 When things don’t go right, reflective people want to know why so they can do better next time.
 Mystical people reflect upon how the divine interacts with them in their daily activities.
-When they review their day, they are usually joyful to discover moments when the divine was present, and they had not noticed.
+When they review their day, they rejoice in discovering moments when the Divine was present.
 Mystics are always reflecting upon the signs that Source is at work in their lives.

 Mystics are Curious

 Along with reflection, mystics are curious by nature and want to learn as much as they can about spiritual practices.
 Some desire to learn all they can about a specific path while others are very eclectic.
 Most believe that all knowledge has the potential of being useful, if not now, then at some later time.
 There is a universe of attractive and appealing things to study such as crystals and minerals, dowsing, oracle cards, pendulums, muscle testing, omens, herbs, as well as endless esoteric knowledge.
 The mystic studies many of them.